SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Method: SOMtime as an Auditing Tool

-To enable continuous analysis of latent structure, we transform the discrete SOM grid into a three-dimensional coordinate system.
-Each observation inherits the $(x, y)$ coordinates of its BMU on the lattice, and a third coordinate $z_i = \|\mathbf{x}_i - \mathbf{w}_{j^*}\|$, the per-observation quantization error (distance to the BMU prototype).
-This results in an embedding $\mathbf{z}_i \in \mathbb{R}^3$ that preserves local neighborhood relations while enabling global geometric analysis.
+To enable continuous analysis, we transform the discrete SOM grid into 3D: each observation inherits the $(x, y)$ coordinates of its BMU and a third coordinate $z_i = \|\mathbf{x}_i - \mathbf{w}_{j^*}\|$, the per-observation quantization error.
+The resulting embedding $\mathbf{z}_i \in \mathbb{R}^3$ preserves local neighborhood relations while enabling global geometric analysis.